deemahq/portfolio/hospital_lab_tat/README.md

 # Hospital Lab Turnaround Time Analysis

-This project analyzes laboratory test turnaround times (TAT) from a hospital lab to identify delays and process inefficiencies.
+This project explores patterns in turnaround times for hospital lab tests  using a synthetic intermediate dataset.
+The goal is to identify differences in turnaround time by test type, department, priority, and result flag.
 ---

 ## Objectives